 Change is coming for the oil & gas industry bringing with it a new set of challenges and opportunities.
-In the face of these changes,Tony Planos, VP Oil & Gas and Barry Dull, Market Specialist, pose a critical question to executives across the North American industry.
+In the face of these changes,Tony Planos, VP Oil & Gas, poses a critical question to executives across the North American industry.

 We are already seeing growing confidence in the oil and gas industry this year with an uptick in global demand fueled mostly by China and Brazil.
 However, changes – both in terms of challenges and opportunities – are coming.
 Factors such as China's gradual shift away from coal and insatiable appetite for liquefied natural gas (LNG) will bring unusual challenges to the marketplace in the year ahead.
 In response, industry leaders will need to review their strategy to factor in a widely anticipated slowdown in economic growth, a continued focus on renewables, especially in China, sanctions with Iran and Venezuela and an unpredictable trade war.
 The bottom line is, the entire industry needs to re-evaluate how it explores, produces, moves crude, refines and distributes its products to satisfy increased demand while navigating difficult changes in the industry, regulatory environment and global economy.